Notes on coordinating AI agent swarms

 The missing primitives

 - No shared memory model.
-Each agent has its own context.
+Agents each have their own context.
 They don’t see each other’s reasoning unless it’s explicitly piped.
 Decisions can diverge silently.

 - Communication is high-latency, low-bandwidth.
 Agent-to-agent messaging is expensive in tokens and seconds.
 Compare to threads sharing memory at nanoseconds, or Erlang actors passing messages at microseconds.